gopheracademy/gopheracademy-web/content/advent-2018/disk-datastores.md

 the backend.

-The process which swaps these backends communicates through a channel named `messages` in `src/networking.go` and coordinates with new and current active connections.
+The process which swaps these backends communicates through a channel named `messages` in `src/networking.go` and coordinates with new and currently active connections.

 There is a provision for a new memcached command but currently I'm using